 Trail Type: Out and Back

-Camelback is one of the most iconic hikes of Phoenix.
+Camelback Mountain is one of the most iconic hikes in Phoenix.
 Located in the city of Paradise Valley, Camelback's popularity seems to stem from its centralized location in the valley, its balance between difficulty and time required to complete the hike, and of course, the view.

-All throughout the week, the trail can be seen teeming with hikers of all shapes and sizes.
+All throughout the week, the trail can be seen teeming with hikers of all shapes, age, and sizes.

 There are two ways to approach the hike: the Cholla Trail and the Echo Canyon Trail.
 Which one is tougher seems to depend on who you ask.
 For this particular post, I will be talking about the Cholla Trail.

-During the summer, the best time to go hiking is either in the early morning (6-8am at trailhead) or in the evening (after 5pm).
-Even then, you have to be careful.
-I cannot stress this enough with this hike.
-People often underestimate how difficult Camelback is due to its trail length.
-It's not the length you need to be wary about, it's the extreme heat, the lack of shade, and crowds that make this a difficult hike.
+During the summer, the best time to hike is either in the early morning (6-8am at trailhead) or in the evening (after 5pm).
+But even then, you have to be careful.
+People underestimate how difficult Camelback is due to its trail length; but it's not the length you need to be wary about, it's the extreme heat, the lack of shade, and crowds that make this a difficult hike.
 Be diligent in your preparation and mindful of how much water to bring.

 To get to the Cholla Trail trailhead, you need to park on North Invergordon/N. 64th Rd (they are the same road, depending on which direction you are coming from).